amslivar/AmBe_GeSim_GammaNeutron/README.md

 3. Go to the GeSim_AmBe_efficiency folder and run "cmake .":
 4. Compile with "make -f Makefile"
-5. Before starting the simulations, run "export AllowForHeavyElements = 1"
+5. Before starting the simulations, run "export AllowForHeavyElements=1"
 6. The simulations can be executed by running "./GeSim AmBe.mac"
     - depending on the geometry you want to use, you will need to replace the content of src/gesimPrimaryGeneratorAction.cc with the content of
         - gesimPrimaryGeneratorAction.cc_no_outer_W_remote for simulations of AmBe source without the outer tungsten capsule in remote position at GeIII,